Family files missing persons report for Theophilus London

 London, 35, was born in Trinidad and Tobago and later raised in the Brooklyn borough of New York.
 He was nominated for a 2016 Grammy for best rap performance for a featured spot alongside Paul McCartney on Kanye West’s “All Day.”

 London himself has released three studio albums — 2011’s “Timez Are Weird These Days,” “Vibes” and 2020’s “Bebey.”
-He recently was a featured artist on Young Franco’s “Get Your Money,” released this past September — after his family says he was last heard from.
+He recently was a featured artist on Young Franco’s “Get Your Money,” released this past September — the month before he was last seen.

 While “Vibes” was a Warner Records release, “Bebey” was released on London’s own label, My Bebey Records.